Recent Science Highlights

 Binaries Formed via Disk Fragmentation

 Figure: Radio images of the L1165-SMM1 binary protostellar system.
 Protostar locations are marked with crosses; they are separated by ~ 100 AU.
-[Left] The shorter wavelength data (1.3 mm/230 GHz) taken with CARMA.
-[Middle, Right] The longer wavelength data (7.3 mm/41 GHz).
+[Left panel] The shorter wavelength data (1.3 mm/230 GHz) taken with CARMA.
+[Middle, Right panels] The longer wavelength data (7.3 mm/41 GHz).
 The left and middle panels have comparable resolutions of 0.33" or 100 AU; the right panel has 0.1" (30 AU) resolution.
 For comparison, the orbit of Pluto around the sun has a semi-major axis of 39 AU.
 The blue and red arrows denote the directions of the outflowing gas from the protostars.